Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Think you’re only deploying Teams?
 Think again.

 When you create a team, on the backend, you also create a Microsoft 365 Group and the associated SharePoint document library and OneNote notebook, along with ties into other Microsoft 365 cloud applications.
 If you’re not careful, you could wind up with 2,000 SharePoint team sites you had no idea existed (true story).

 And if you don’t have SharePoint Online enabled, Teams users won’t always be able to share files within the app.
 Although if you’re using one-on-one chat, you’re actually using OneDrive for Business, so you’ll need to have that enabled.

 Going flat to go modern

-Microsoft's new Office 365—the modern workplace we've been talking about—is flat.
+Microsoft’s new Microsoft 365—the modern workplace we’ve been talking about—is flat.

 There are a few reasons why you’ll need to go flat if you want to go modern:

 - Microsoft Teams and Microsoft 365 Groups only work with top-level sites

 - Microsoft is rethinking architecture with the introduction of hub sites